malloydata/malloy/packages/malloy/src/doc/fielddef.md

 }
 ```

-* You can access this property of the FieldDef with `hasJoin(fd)` which will return true and grant typed access to the `JoinBase` properties of the `FieldDef`
+* `hasJoin(fd)` which will return true and grant typed access to the `JoinBase` properties of the `FieldDef`, and because all joined fields are structs, also the `StructDef` properties as well.
-* If `hasJoin()` is true on a `FieldDef` then that field is also guaranteed to be a `StructDef` which you verify with `isFieldStructDef()` which will return true and return type checked access to the portions of the field which describe the `StructDef`

 * Non repeated records are always joined, in all cases.
 * Repeated records ...
 I am assuming we also always join them.
 * Arrays are always joined by default when read from a schema, but a computed dimension with an array value is NOT automatically joined.
 It can be joined with the (TBD) `join_array: fieldName is arrayExpression` syntax.